 You can play an even bigger part in sustainability in Surrey by growing your own food.
 From herbs to vegetables to fruit and nut trees, our climate is great for growing food in our own backyards.

 Surrey's mild climate and rich soils make it a great place to grow a wide range of products.

 Not enough space to grow at home?
 Consider growing food on your balcony, or join a community garden.
-Visit your local nursery or the Surrey Seed Library to get started.
+Visit your local nursery to get started.

 Farm Start-Up Guide

 Thinking of starting your own farm?
 Check out our Fraser Valley Farm Start-Up Guide to learn how to start your own farm or lease out your farmland to new farmers.